Man City news: ‘Sergio Aguero is up there with Alan Shearer & Thierry Henry’ – No doubting main man in Gabriel Jesus debate, says Micah Richards | Goal.com

 ‘Aguero is up there with Shearer & Henry’ – No doubting Man City’s main man in Jesus debate, says Richards

-Sergio Aguero is “up there with the Alan Shearers and the Thierry Henrys”, says Michah Richards, with there no doubting who Manchester City’s main attacking weapon is.
+Sergio Aguero is “up there with the Alan Shearers and the Thierry Henrys”, says Micah Richards, with there no doubting who Manchester City’s main attacking weapon is.

 There has been some debate at the Etihad Stadium regarding striking options since Gabriel Jesus arrived in English football.